Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Blighting Jewel.png" Align=right width=8% height=8%>

 - 2500 Gold
-- Wonderous Item
+- Wondrous Item

 **Void Pen**: Your damage dealing spells ignore the targets temporary hit points.

-**Voids Embrace**: Whenever you deal Poision, Acid or Necrotic damage, you can treat any 1 on the dice as a 2
+**Voids Embrace**: Whenever you deal Poison, Acid or Necrotic damage, you can treat any 1 on the dice as a 2

 ---
 ## Bramble Vest